Dongyang Li

 About

 Dr. D.Y.
 Li is a Professor at Dept. of Chemical & Materials Eng., University of Alberta.
-His interests of research include surfaces and interfaces, wear and corrosion-wear synergy, electron work function - based methodologies for materials design and analysis, and computational materials science.
+His interests of research include surfaces and interfaces, wear and corrosion-wear synergy, material design, and computational materials science.
 Dr. Li obtained a B.Sc. in Solid Mechanics from University of Science and Technology China, a M.Sc. in Condensed Matter Physics from Sun Yat-sen University, a PhD in Materials Physics from University of Science and Technology Beijing, and a PhD in Metallurgical Engineering from McGill University.
 Before joining U. of Alberta in 1998, he worked as a postdoctoral fellow at the Pennsylvania State University (1995–97).
-He is an Adjunct Professor of Biomedical Eng. at U. of Alberta, a visiting professor and scientist in a number of foreign institutes during his sabbatical years, and the recipient of MetSoc 2020 Distinguished Materials Scientist Award and other honors & awards.
-Dr. Li is on the editorial board for eighteen technical journals.
-Dr. Li has 420+ refereed journal publications.
+He is an Adjunct Professor of Biomedical Engineering at U. of Alberta, and also holds adjunct professorship at several foreign universities.
+Dr. Li is the recipient of Metal Physics Award (MetSoc-CIM 2024), MetSoc 2020 Distinguished Materials Scientist Award, and other honors & awards.
+He is on the editorial board for eighteen technical journals.
+Dr. Li has in excess of 480 scientific publications, including 430+ refereed journal publications.
 He is an invited contributor for authoritative handbooks/encyclopaedias (Elsevier, Springer, and ASM International) in wear and tribology.

 Research